Explore Complex Issues in Modern International Relations

 - The history of European international relations, including the European integration process.

-As part of the MA program, you can choose to participate in an internship of at least three months.
+As part of the MA programme, you can choose to participate in an internship of at least three months.
 With an internship, you will put your knowledge and skills into practice, and this experience will form an important part of your resume.
 Recent studies show that 80% of students who took part in an internship found employment within a year of graduating.

 - Gained insight into the history of international relations, especially of the 20th and 21st.